dboatengg/task-manager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Task Manager is a responsive ToDo application built with React and Firebase.
-It allows you to create, and delete tasks, and marks them as complete when you're done.
-The application is easy to use and provides a clean and simple interface.
+## About this Project
+Task Manager is one of the early projects I created to practice using React with Firebase.
+It's a simple responsive ToDo application where you can add and delete tasks.
+You can also mark tasks as completed.

+Kindly note that every task you add is public and can be viewed by other visitors on the site.
+Please do not add sensitive or confidential information as tasks.

+I hope you find this project useful for learning React and Firebase.
+Feel free to fork, clone, and modify the code to fit your needs.
+If you have any feedback or suggestions, please let me know by creating an issue or sending me a message.

 ## Built with